openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 getEncoded(): DataBlob

-Obtains the byte stream of the key data synchronously.
+Obtains the byte stream of the key data.
+This API returns the result synchronously.
 The key can be a symmetric key, public key, or private key.
 The public key must be in DER encoding format and comply with the ASN.1 syntax and X.509 specifications.
 The private key must be in DER encoding format and comply with the ASN.1 syntax and PKCS#8 specifications.

 > **NOTE**
 >